irinajinli/ToastJS/README.md

 # ToastJS
-This is a library for creating popups.
+This is a library for creating popups created by Jean Li.

 ## Link to App Landing Page
 https://floating-thicket-81506.herokuapp.com/